AdaCore/gnatstudio/docs/users_guide/editing.rst

       Sort the selected lines alphabetically.
-This is particularly useful when editing files that are not source code or for specific parts of code, such as `with` clauses in Ada.
+This is particularly useful when editing files that are not source code or for specific parts of code, such as :command:`with` clauses in Ada.

   .. index:: menu; edit --> selection --> sort reverse